waiky8/ukcovid-19/README.md

 # Features:
 - Summary of cases/deaths
+- Map with markers showing the covid cases and deaths for each local authority
 - Datatable that display cases & deaths (daily and cumulative)
 - Top 5 charts showing cases/deaths for daily or cumulative figures (removed, datatable already shows this)
 - Graphical timeline of cases for selected local authorities